amnestywebsite/amnesty-death-penalty/README.md

 Merge Somaliland and Somalia together into single polygon
 iso_a3 - -99 at the moment  - SOL
 iso_a3 - SOM
-Dotted line for border

-Merge Kosovo and Serbia together
-iso_a3 - -99 at the moment  - RKS
-iso_a3 - SRB
-Dotted line for border
+Dotted line for Somaliland has been removed

 Include Golan Heights from disputed territory
 name="Golan Heights"
 Dotted line for border

+Kosovo and Serbia have no longer been merged